A Comprehensive Guide on Sales Forecasting [2024 Edition]

 Sales Forecasting vs Demand Forecasting

-The main differences between sales and demand forecasting is outlined in the table below:
+The main differences between sales and demand forecasting are outlined in the table below:

 Sales Forecasting